+86 1510-529-7925 [email protected]

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 The Seagull DF-1 is a very simple and basic camera.
-It has no light meter, no electronics, no batteries, so basically it is a light-tight box with a lens on it.
+It has no light meter, no electronics, and no batteries, so basically, it is a light-tight box with a lens on it.
 This is what most film cameras are at the end of the day, which is why it is so hard to write reviews on film cameras.
-The quality of images that you get out of the camera has nothing to do with the camera but it is completely dependant on the lens and the film that you are using.
-The only thing that a film camera body does is to make it easy or difficult for you to shoot the photos that you are trying to capture.
+The quality of images that you get out of the camera has nothing to do with the camera but is completely dependent on the lens and the film that you are using.
+The only thing that a film camera body does is make it easy or difficult for you to shoot the photos that you are trying to capture.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review